Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Flows start with a trigger, like a new form submission or an added row in a spreadsheet, and continue with steps that can send messages, update records, or connect with AI models.
 Each flow runs visually, so even for non-technical users who want deeper customization, the design remains simple.

-The user-friendly interface is part of why many engineers and non-technical staff prefer Activepieces.
-And as of now, there are 425 ready-made "pieces" for CRM, payments, spreadsheets, and AI providers.
-Developers can also extend the library with new pieces written in TypeScript.
+And as of now, there are 559 ready-made "pieces" for CRM, payments, spreadsheets, and AI providers.
+Developers can also extend and manage integrations in TypeScript.

 By mixing AI agents, role-based access, and human-in-loop options, Activepieces goes beyond simple workflows.
 It positions itself as the single platform for anyone who wants control over data and automation without being locked into closed systems.